archway-network/archway/x/rewards/spec/01_state.md

 ## Pool

-**Rewards** module account is used to aggregate tx fee rebate and inflation rewards tokens and transfer those tokens to a corresponding rewards address during the *withdraw* operation.
+**Rewards** module account is used to aggregate tx fee rebate and inflation rewards tokens and transfer those tokens to a corresponding rewards address during the *withdrawal* operation.

 ## ContractMetadata